metio/terraform-provider-k8s/docs/data-sources/core_openfeature_dev_feature_flag_configuration_v1alpha2_manifest.md

 Optional:

-- `value` (String) Variable references $(VAR_NAME) are expanded using the previously defined environment variables in the container and any service environment variables.
-If a variable cannot be resolved, the reference in the input string will be unchanged.
-Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. '$$(VAR_NAME)' will produce the string literal '$(VAR_NAME)'.
-Escaped references will never be expanded, regardless of whether the variable exists or not.
-Defaults to ''.
+- `value` (String) Variable references $(VAR_NAME) are expandedusing the previously defined environment variables in the container andany service environment variables.
+If a variable cannot be resolved,the reference in the input string will be unchanged.
+Double $$ are reducedto a single $, which allows for escaping the $(VAR_NAME) syntax: i.e.'$$(VAR_NAME)' will produce the string literal '$(VAR_NAME)'.Escaped references will never be expanded, regardless of whether the variableexists or not.Defaults to ''.
 - `value_from` (Attributes) Source for the environment variable's value.
 Cannot be used if value is not empty. (see [below for nested schema](#nestedatt--spec--flag_d_spec--envs--value_from))

 <a id="nestedatt--spec--flag_d_spec--envs--value_from"></a>